RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

         problem.backgrounds.append(name='Background SMW', type='constant', source='Background parameter SMW')
         problem.backgrounds.append(name='Background H2O', type='constant', source='Background parameter H2O')

-        # And edit the other one....
+        # And edit the other one.
         problem.backgrounds.set_fields(0, name='Background D2O', source='Background parameter D2O')

         # Finally modify some of the other parameters to be more suitable values for a solid / liquid experiment